 4. Ensure You Have a Proper Detect and Disarm Managed Service

 The most effective way to quickly minimize impact from cyberattacks is to ensure that you have a strong capability to detect and disarm malicious activities and malicious code in your IT environment.
 24/7/365 monitoring and response readiness is key to minimizing impact from a cyber-attack.
 No matter how hardened your network and perimeter defences may appear, no IT environment is impenetrable, and the optimal posture is to assume breach.
 With proper monitoring, you can mitigate and eradicate threat actors before they cause harm.
 Of all pragmatic security measures this is generally the most efficient and fastest solution to implement.

 Proper monitoring requires a mixture of host-based, network-based, and cloud-based sensors, depending on the network’s structure.
 The chosen solution must allow custom detection rules to minimize false positives.
 It is also crucial that 24/7 monitoring is done by trained personnel.
 The time between an initial breach and full internal compromise can be as short as one hour; therefore, quick response time is crucial.
-For more information, go to our blog.
+For more information, read more about cyber threat detection.